All Episodes

 I haven't seen the letter, but I would suppose that she would be a target.

-In fact, I know there was a little debate within Starr's office And a number of his more experienced prosecutors thought he was crazy for even attempting to get her as a cooperating witness, because she's already got sort of tainted credibility.
+In fact, I know there was a little debate within Starr's office, and a number of his more experienced prosecutors thought he was crazy for even attempting to get her as a cooperating witness, because she's already got sort of tainted credibility.

-She claimed, for example, on part of the tapes, that she embellishes her lies.
+She claimed, for example, on part of the tapes that she embellishes her lies.

-Better, according to my people that are close to the investigation saying, put her in with Vernon Jordan and Bill Clinton, charge them all with being in a conspiracy to obstruct justice with the Paula Jones lawsuit.
+Better, according to my people that are close to the investigation thing, put her in with Vernon Jordan and Bill Clinton, charge them all with being in a conspiracy to obstruct justice with the Paula Jones lawsuit.

-She's a much better...
-Now, how do you get that connection?
+She's a much better Now, how do you get that connection?

 Because they were going to take a deposition from her in the Paula Jones lawsuit?

-Well, no, because They were going to take a deposition of her in the Paula Jones lawsuit.
+Well, no, because they were going to take a deposition of her in the Paula Jones lawsuit.

 Right.